mgenware/qing-button/README.md

 - `disabled: boolean` indicates whether the button is disabled.
 - `autofocus: boolean` indicates whether the button is focused when the page loads.
 - `href: string` navigates to the given URL when clicked on.
+- `disableSelectedStyle: boolean` opts out of default dimmed background when selected.

 ### CSS Shadow Parts